-If you’re a wholesaler who would LOVE to find a super-buyer to flip houses to, then you should REALLY try to make it out to the Flip & Fund Summit 10 on December 7-9 in Las Vegas, Nevada.
-Because the room is gonna be packed with elite investors.
+If you’re a wholesaler who would LOVE to find a super-buyer to flip houses to, then you should REALLY try to make it out to the Flip & Fund Summit.
+The room is always PACKED with elite investors.

 So not only will you learn what these super-buyers are looking for and how to find them… you might actually be able to pick up a profitable partnership of your own!
 (I actually first met RJ at the Flip & Fund Summit!)